Garin of Montaigu: Principality of Antioch

-Like his two predecessors, Montaigu found himself involved in the affairs of the Principality of Antioch through the War of the Antiochene Succession created by the opening of the will of Bohémond III of Antioch.
+Like his two predecessors, Garin found himself involved in the affairs of the Principality of Antioch through the War of the Antiochene Succession created by the opening of the will of Bohémond III of Antioch.
 This had indicated as his successor his grandson Raymond-Roupen.
 Bohémond IV of Antioch, second son of Bohémond III and Count of Tripoli, did not accept this will.
 Leo I of Armenia, as the maternal great-uncle, took the side of Raymond-Roupen.
 However, without waiting for the death of his father, Bohémond IV had taken possession of the principality.
 The Knights Templar had aligned themselves with the bourgeoisie of Antioch and the alliance of az-Zahir Ghazi, the Ayyubid sultan of Aleppo, while the Hospitallers sided with Raymond-Roupen and the king of Armenia.
 The conduct of the Count of Tripoli was severely judged by the Pope who sent his legates without any change.
 On 5 May 1205, the Holy See sent three new arbitrators without any further success.

-When Montaigu took over the Hospitallers, nothing had changed.
+When Garin took over the Hospitallers, nothing had changed.
 Leo I of Armenia had made himself master of Antioch and had re-established his grand-nephew there.
 But it was of short duration, and as the Count of Tripoli remained master of the city.
 Leo I supported his claims by confiscating the Templars' property in Cilicia, ruining Antioch's trade by raids, and even risking excommunication in 1210–1213.
 An agreement was reached between the king and the Templars, and the excommunication was revoked.
 On 14 February 1216, the treason of the seneschal of Antioch, Acharias, which put Antioch in the hands of Leo I and of his nephew Raymond-Roupen.
 The guard of the castle of Antioch is entrusted to the commander of Selefkeh, Feraud de Barras.
 The leader of the Antiochene nobility William Farabel in 1219, allowed the return of Bohémond IV and the escape of Raymon-Roupen, who later died in 1222.

 The Count of Tripoli undertook to take revenge on the Hospitallers: he took back the castle of Antioch from them and their possession of the County of Tripoli was undermined.
 Pope Honorius III interceded in their favor in 1225 and 1226, and his successor Gregory IX excommunicated Bohémond IV in 1230.
 He authorized Gerald of Lausanne, Latin Patriarch of Jerusalem, to lift the ban if Bohémond agreed to make peace with the Hospitallers.
 With the mediation of Gerald and the Ibelins, Bohemond and the Hospitallers made a treaty which was signed on 26 October 1231.
 Bohémond confirmed the Hospitallers' right to hold Jabala and a nearby fortress and granted them money fiefs in both Tripoli and Antioch.
 The Hospitaller renounced the privileges that Raymond-Roupen had granted to them.
 Before long, Gerald of Lausanne lifted the excommunication and sent the treaty to Rome to be confirmed by the Holy See.